CRM development tools overview (BETA)

 Below, learn more about the CRM development tools and how to get started using them.

 Private apps enable you to send and retrieve data using the private app's access token for authentication.
-Private apps also execute serverless functions that power UI extensions.
-A project can contain multiple private apps, and private apps can contain multiple UI extensions.
+Private apps also execute serverless functions that server as the backend for UI extensions.
+A project can contain one private app, and each private app can contain multiple UI extensions and serverless functions.

 Learn more about creating private apps.